Barbour Lathrop: Career

 Lathrop rebelled against his father's insistence that he practice law and was cut off from any further financial assistance.
 He moved to San Francisco in the early 1870s and worked as a reporter for The San Francisco Morning Call.
 Shortly after its founding in 1879, Lathrop became one of the earliest members of the Bohemian Club where he was well known for his conversational brilliance and keen wit.
 Lathrop considered the Bohemian Club in San Francisco his home for the rest of his life.

 Lathrop's father died in 1887 and left him an equal share in the family fortune.
 Almost overnight, he became a very wealthy man.
 He left his job as a reporter and became a philanthropist and world traveler.
 Lathrop traveled around the world many times.
-In 1893, on a steamship to Naples, Italy, Lathrop met a young biologist named David Fairchild who he persuaded to become a plant explorer.
+In 1893, on a steamship to Naples, Italy, Lathrop met a young biologist named David Fairchild, whom he persuaded to become a plant explorer.
 He financed Fairchild and accompanied him on his early travels in search of plants for introduction into the United States.
 Lathrop's travels with Fairchild are described in detail in Fairchild's autobiography and Stoneman Douglas' book, Adventures in a Green World.
 For his contributions to American horticulture and botany, he was awarded the Frank N. Meyer Memorial Medal in 1920.
 He was the first recipient of the Meyer Medal which is given in recognition of outstanding services to U.S. plant introduction.
 The Barbour Lathrop Trail at Barro Colorado Island in Panama is named for him in recognition of his early support of the tropical research station.